-This pyrus pyrifolia cultivar features lush white blooms in spring, grey bark and beautiful green, shiny leaves, thus making it an aesthetic addition to any landscape!
+This Pyrus pyrifolia cultivar features lush white blooms in spring, grey bark, and beautifully green, shiny leaves, thus making it an aesthetic addition to any landscape!
 Its golden brown round fruit offers a deliciously sweet, crisp taste that is great for fresh eating, desserts, and canning.

 Produces medium size fruit abundantly for fruit trees of the 20th century in the North.
 It can be grown across most of the United States.
 Grows best in USDA plant hardiness zones 4-9.

 This tree will require around 450 chill hours for best results and is partially self-fertile.
 The Shinko pear will benefit and produce better from cross pollination if planted next to other Asian pear varieties like the Shinseiki Asian Pear.

 Shop the Shinko Pear trees for sale for delicious fruits year after year and an easy to grow fruit tree.

 Pyrus pyrifolia 'Shinko'